 Tom Rose, a 1995 Goucher graduate, was named as head men's basketball coach in April of 2015.
-The fall of 2017 marks his third season at the helm.
+The fall of 2018 marks his fourth season at the helm.

 In his first season (2015-16), Rose led the team to a 10-15 record and a sixth-place finish in the Landmark Conference with a 6-10 conference record.
 One player was named 2nd team all-conference.
 The ten wins tied the most wins in a single season over the past 10 seasons and the sixth-place finish was the highest a Goucher men’s basketball team has finished since the Landmark Conference was formed in the 2007-08 season.

 Rose came to Goucher after spending thirteen seasons as the Head Boys’ Basketball Coach at Our Lady of Mount Carmel High School in Middle River, Maryland.
 During his tenure, he resurrected the Cougar Basketball program from the bottom of the Maryland Interscholastic Athletic Association “C” Conference to the top of the MIAA “A” Conference.
 Over his first six years, he improved the Cougar record from 2-18 his first year to 25-3 by his sixth year.
 He won a Maryland Interscholastic Athletic Association “C” and two “B” Conference Championships and the team was ranked as high as #7 in the Baltimore metro area by the Baltimore Sun newspaper.